segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ### Errors That Are Retried

 * "Internal": An error not thrown by your function code and not covered by any other error classification.
 This is most commonly caused by your function exceeding its time limit, which is 5 seconds by default.
 * "Too Many Requests": Your Function is receiving too many events and is being throttled.
-If this error persists for more than an hour, please email us at [friends@segment.com](mailto:friends@segment.com) for help.
+If this error persists for more than an hour, [contact us for help](https://segment.com/help/contact/).

 ### Errors That Are Not Retried